radixdlt/scrypto-challenges/neverland/README.md

 Sellers are entitled to change NFT price when a NFT is listed in Normal mode as well as restart an auction or a raffle when a previous auction or raffle sale instance ended unsuccesfully.
 Obviously if a NFT item is listed in normal mode seller is also entitled to withdrawal it from sale instance at his convenience as long as it results unsolded.

-AssetSquare Blueprint is designed to interconnect with other cloned AssetNFT marketplaces sharing same code and form a NFT sale network where shared NFT listed can be purchased seamless from a marketplace or another with a related customizable fee/royalty system.
-Currencies conversions are automated handled using DEX swap services.

 Seller who put a AssetNFT on sale stacking them within marketplace receive back as proof of ownership a meta AssetNFT carrying data of the provided one as well as a tailored seller badge, the latter works as a tool to check seller various AssetNFT sale instances within protocol and retrieve seller's sales history as his convenience as long as he provides same badge as id proof whenever he listed a new AssetNFT item within marketplace.